simondev65/Cribl_Search_windows_OS/README.md

 This pack is for

-* windows eventlogs data
+* Windows eventlogs data
 * process events (sysmon)
-* [system_state](https://docs.cribl.io/edge/sources-system-state/) input from  Cribl Edge Agent (or splunk winhostmon input)
+* [system_state](https://docs.cribl.io/edge/sources-system-state/) input from  Cribl Edge Agent (or Splunk winhostmon input)
 * Active Directory logs

-it allows you to :
+It allows you to :
-* parse windows event from XML
+* Parse Windows event from XML
-* parse windows event from classic format
+* parse Windows event from classic format
-* get instant analytics on eventcode, host issues, user behavior
+* get instant analytics on eventcode, host issues, and user behavior
 * build an asset list
-* Get mitre attack alignement with eventID
+* Get mitre attack alignment with eventID
 * and much more

 ## About this Pack

-This pack assumes you are windows event logs in _XML_ or _classic_ format.
-(Set datatype to `Microsoft Windows Datatypes`)
+This pack assumes you are receiving Windows event logs in XML or classic format, in an unparsed format.
+It is the easiest way to use this pack.
-* You could also parse the events to json before sending to lake and search.
-If you do so  `set a json datatype` to your dataset.
+* However, you could also parse the events to json before sending to the lake and search.
+If you do so, set a json datatype to your dataset.